zdenham/PERNBoilerplate/Readme.md

 # \q
 ```

+### Connecting to the database

 One last thing for the database.
-In your PERNBoilerplate navigate to ```/server/database.js``` and edit "YOURUSERNAME" to your computer username.
-This can be seen with:
+In your PERNBoilerplate navigate to ```/server/database.js``` and edit "YOURUSERNAME" to your computer username so your app can connect to your shiny new database.
+In case you forgot, your username can be found by entering:

 ```
 > cd /Users